2008 New York Liberty season

-The 2008 WNBA season was the 12th season for the New York Liberty.
+The 2008 New York Liberty season was the 12th season for the New York Liberty franchise of the WNBA, and their fourth full season under head coach, Pat Coyle.
 The first ever outdoor professional basketball game was held at Arthur Ashe Stadium between the New York Liberty and the Indiana Fever.
 Over 19,000 fans attended the game.

 Offseason

 The following player was selected in the Expansion Draft: